kberov/Ado/README.md

 - [Ado::Plugin::MarkdownRenderer](https://metacpan.org/pod/Ado::Plugin::MarkdownRenderer) - Render static files in markdown format.
 You can create a personal blog or enterprise wiki using static files in markdown format.
 See the Functional documentation at [http://localhost:3000/help](http://localhost:3000/help) for an example.
+- [Ado::Plugin::I18n](https://metacpan.org/pod/Ado::Plugin::I18n) localizes your application and site.
+It altomatically detects the current UserAgent language preferences and selects the best fit from the supported by the application languages.
 - [PageDown](http://code.google.com/p/pagedown/) is the version of Attacklab's Showdown and WMD as used on Stack Overflow and the other Stack Exchange sites.
 It includes a converter that turns Markdown into HTML, a Markdown editor with realtime preview of the generated HTML,